-Planned development with high residential densities or major commercial/institutional components are moving into the design and construction phases
+Shifting population or planned development with high residential densities or major commercial/institutional components are moving into the design and construction phases

 TRANSIT STOP CRITERIA

 The location and design of transit stops are essential for Basin Transit Service to efficiently and comfortably meet the needs of its passengers.
 The following guidelines are factors that should be considered when new transit stops are being planned or when existing stops are being relocated or modified.